AIOAOFFICE · APPLIANCEAIOAApply

 Nothing about how the office runs changes.

-Lori still takes the call.
-JR still writes the event sheet.
+The front desk still takes the call.
+The general manager still writes the event sheet.
 The only difference is that tomorrow morning, the whole office can find it.

 AIOA runs locally in the back office.
 Managers approve every change.
 The paper workflow you already trust stays exactly where it is — it just stops being the only copy.